ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 The terms "fragment" and "fragment identifier" in this document are to be interpreted as in {{!URI=RFC3986}}.

-The terms "node", "alias node", "anchor" and "named anchor" in this document are to be interpreted as in [YAML].
+The terms "presentation", "stream", "YAML document", "representation graph", "node", "alias node", "anchor" and "named anchor" in this document are to be interpreted as in [YAML].

 ## Fragment identification {#application-yaml-fragment}

+A fragment identifies a node in a stream.

 A fragment identifier starting with "*" is to be interpreted as a YAML alias node {{fragment-alias-node}}.

-A fragment identifier that is empty or that starts with "/" is to be interpreted as a JSON Pointer {{JSON-POINTER}}
+For single-document YAML streams, a fragment identifier that is empty or that starts with "/" is to be interpreted as a JSON Pointer {{JSON-POINTER}}
 and is evaluated on the YAML representation graph, walking through alias nodes;
+in particular, the empty fragment identifier references the root node.
-this syntax can only reference YAML nodes that are on a path that is made up of nodes interoperable with the JSON data model (see {{int-yaml-and-json}}).
+This syntax can only reference the YAML nodes that are on a path that is made up of nodes interoperable with the JSON data model (see {{int-yaml-and-json}}).